Companies significantly more confident after third corona wave

 JITpay™ stands for Just In Time pay!

-JITpay™ is a fast-growing payment service provider specializing in the logistics industry.
-Founded in 2016, JITpay™ GmbH digitizes billing and payment processes in logistics.
+JITpay™ is a fast-growing financial service and billing provider specializing in the logistics industry.
+Founded in 2016, JITpay™ GmbH digitizes billing and financing processes in logistics.
 JITpay™ takes over the complete service settlement between client and contractor and combines this with a specially developed (reverse) factoring program, which enables immediate payment of the contractors as well as flexible payment terms for the clients.